MarkCButler/ames-housing-prices/README.md

   - A multilinear model that aims to give insight into the housing market represented by the data set
-  - A (to-be-determined, probably tree-based) model that aims for predictive accuracy
+  - A tree-based model that aims for predictive accuracy

 The script *preprocess.R* is used to repair some inconsistencies in the data, and the resulting log file *data_repair.log* is included in the repo.